Bira/octopus-carnival/_posts/2025-06-13-ultra-tech-dungeons.md

 for our treatment!

-Default GURPS Tech Level rules are only useful for giving us a starting set of ultra-tech gadgets to work with.
+Default GURPS Tech Level rules are only useful for giving us a starting set of gadgets to work with.
 In actual play, the only thing that matters is if a given thing is "low-tech" and thus familiar to everyone, or "high-tech" and thus a mystery to the uninitiated.
 How to differentiate both?
 With the following
 advantage:

 ### Tech Familiarity (10 points)